Dinosaur Underpants

 I was not one of those kids who did the school lunch deal, which is probably why I've lasted this long.
 Thinking back, my heart goes out to all those kids forced to eat that stale cheese (with pizza built somewhere into it), meat nuggets of mystery, and the ever-nefarious "brownie" that all seemed to invariably land wrapped in Styrofoam.
 In many ways though, being a lunchbox kid was worse socially than it was gastro-intestinally.
 On the mean streets of the lunch room, a war was brewing between the trayers and the baggers, and you did not want to be on the wrong side of that table.

 Food was another story, because if you came in with something good, all the trayers wanted a piece of it.
-Opening your lunchbox was like driving a Viper through a real seedy part of town.
+I swear, opening that lunchbox on any given day was like driving a Viper through a real seedy part of town.
 If you got up to get a napkin, you could only expect that someone has jacked your chunky peanut butter sandwich.
-It was a tough boy-eat-banana-world, devoid of mercy or respect, but to us elementary schoolers, it was a place we called the cafeteria.
+And you know that if they went for the sandwich, it was only because someone else had already taken the DUNKAROOS!
+I'm telling ya, it was a tough boy-eat-banana-world, devoid of mercy or respect, but to us elementary schoolers, it was a place we called the cafeteria.

 You Got a Butt For a Face!